Tasks

 The Simplify task

-Simplifying is required with all tasks.
+Simplifying is required for all tasks.
 Students must evaluate calculations and simplify expressions as much as possible.

 • 1+11+1 must be evaluated to 22